jschicht/LogFileParser/readme.txt

 LogFile_TransactionTable.csv
 Decoded TransactionTableDump transactions.

+LogFile_Filenames.csv
+All resolved filenames with MftRef, MftRefSeqNo and Lsn.

 Ntfs.db
 An sqlite database file with tables almost equivalent to the above csv's.
 The database contains 5 tables:
 DataRuns